joeyrlee/Rippl/Feature Backlog.md

 -X button at the top right to change `display` style of entry to `none` on the dom -change the orange text between twitter handle, topic, and location 5)Basic Website flavicon
-6)Overloading the Nav component with NavItems distorts how the individual StatsCards appear on the page - diagnose this 7)Change the `selected twitter handle inactive` text upon failed score loading to something better (e.g. an equivolent to the StatsNav's "Invalid Twitter Handle")
+7)Allow users to control the sample size (within reason) by which the sentiment scores are calculated 6)Overloading the Nav component with NavItems distorts how the individual StatsCards appear on the page - diagnose this 7)Change the `selected twitter handle inactive` text upon failed score loading to something better (e.g. an equivolent to the StatsNav's "Invalid Twitter Handle")